Generalized Newton Complementary Duals of Monomial Ideals: Resolutions of duals of stable ideals of degree 2

 \begin{Corollary} Let $I$ be a shifted stable ideal.
-Then, there is a linear order on the minimal monomial generators of $I$: $f_1\prec \cdots \prec f_\nu$, such that the sub-ideal $(f_1,\dots,f_k)$ is still shifted stable for each $k\in[\nu]$. \end{Corollary}
+Then, there is a linear order on the minimal monomial generators of $I$, $f_1\prec \cdots \prec f_\nu$, such that the sub-ideal $(f_1,\dots,f_k)$ is still shifted stable for each $k\in[\nu]$. \end{Corollary}

 Notice that linear order in the above result is far from unique.
-However, for our argument below, we will always assume that it comes from the induction proof of Lemma \ref{shifted-stable-induction} via the specialization.
-The order of the minimal monomial generators in Example \ref{quasi-diag-exam} satisfies this requirement.
+However, for our argument below, we will always assume that it is derived from \Cref{rmk:linear-order}.
+The order of the minimal monomial generators in \Cref{quasi-diag-exam} satisfies this requirement.
 Notice that it is in general not the co-lexicographic order considered in Section 4.

 \begin{Proposition} If $I$ is an $\bda$-determined shifted stable ideal of the polynomial ring $R$, then the generalized Newton complement dual $\widehat{I}^{[\bda]}$ has linear quotients. \end{Proposition}